dbt-labs/dbt-docs/CONTRIBUTING.md

-** replace `dbt-docs` with your repository name in all docs

 # Contributing to `dbt-docs`

-`dbt-docs` is a template for open source software projects at dbt Labs.
+`dbt-docs` contains code for generating a documentation site for dbt projects.

 1. [About this document](#about-this-document)
 2. [Getting the code](#getting-the-code)